soodoku/meta_ps/ReadMe.md

-### Trends in Scholarly Production in the American Political Science Review
+### Trends in Scholarly Production and Consumption of APSR

+American Political Science Review has been the pre-eminent journal in political science since its inception.
+Here I analyze some over time trends in production and consumption of APSR articles.

+#### Table of Contents:

 * [Some Results](#results)
 * [Scraping the (meta) data](#get-the-meta-data)